minderai/masil-playground/hackernoon.md

 MASIL is a foundational element in the evolving landscape of AI development.
 It's a 'frontier standard' that addresses the need for structure and predictability in AI workflows.

-I wanted an acronym that wouldn't be already in use or lead to confusion, MASIL is unique except for "Masil is an innovative hair care brand that has quickly gained popularity in the Korean beauty world."
-So, MASIL is beautiful.
-Also I hope to release Open Source AI applications under by MinderAI.org brand.
+I carefully chose the acronym MASIL to be distinctive and memorable.
+While coincidentally sharing a name with a Korean hair care brand, MASIL in the tech world represents a unique standard for AI interaction.
+My vision extends beyond the name—I hope to develop open-source AI applications under the MinderAI.org brand that embody this innovative approach, and making all tasks simpler.

 Adoption of the MASIL standard by large language models would be a huge step forward for AI development.
 Imagine if developers didn't have to explain MASIL every time, since it would be baked in.Let's make it happen!